animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 > Now apply these observers to each other. $\mathrm{I}_i(\mathrm{I}_j) = \mathrm{I}_j, \mathrm{I}_i(j) = j$.
 >
 > Define this as Qualia.

+---

+Define the subscripts of Qualia as qualia and denote them $\mathbb{N}$.

+We will now premise on two possibilities: (1) the existence of causality and (2) no assumption about the existence of causality.